dginhoux/ansible_role.ginhouxnet.prometheus_node_exporter/README.md

 ginhouxnet.prometheus_node_exporter
 =========

-This ansible role install prometheus node exporter.
+This ansible role install, configure and uninstall prometheus node exporter.
 It can be deploy as binary downloaded from github OR as docker